 View GreatSchools Rating Methodology

-Your very own retreat within the City of Delaware.
-Situated on 2 lots totaling approximately 1.7 acres, this two-level raised ranch offer 3 bedrooms, remodeled kitchen and full bath, newer windows / roof, updated deck and swimming pool.
-The walk out lower level has a second kitchen, room for additional living area, 2 car garage and workshop area.
-The yard is accesssed by the large deck and is
+Don't miss your opportunity to own this retreat within the City of Delaware.
+Situated on approximately 1.19 acres and also ZONED COMMERCIAL!
+This two-level raised ranch offers 3 bedrooms, remodeled kitchen and full bath, newer windows / roof, updated deck and swimming pool.
+The walk out lower level has a prep kitchen, room for additional living area, 2 car garage and workshop area.
+The yard is

 Welcome Home to Seattle House, a beautiful Ardent Community!
 Located along State Route 36, just east of Downtown Delaware, Seattle House offers the perfect blend of convenience and comfort.
 With easy access to major routes like I-71, Route 23, and 315, youre never far from everything you need.
 Plus, youll find great shopping at the new Glenwood Commons Shopping Center, as well as plenty of dining